 When asked specifically about the healthiness of the content of the beer, similar views were identified.
 Brewers with neutral beliefs were again convinced about the safety and consistency of the brewing process.
 They thus did not believe that a difference in healthiness exists between regular and organic beer.
 They often did not believe that the use of specific pesticides, e.g. for the production of barley, can lead to the presence of harmful substances in the beer itself.
-(BrewerA, 2021; BrewerB, 2021; BrewerD, 2021
+This belief was often supported by referring to the safe and consistent production process of beer (BrewerA, 2021; BrewerB, 2021; BrewerD, 2021; Carley & Yahng, 2018).

 Negative beliefs

 Those with negative beliefs argued that the organic production of beer may have negative effects on its content, compared to a regular production.
-It was pointed out that the quality of the ingredients, such as barley, can vary significantly when produced organically (BrewerA, 2021; BrewerB, 2021.
+It was pointed out that the quality of the ingredients, such as barley, can vary significantly when produced organically (BrewerA, 2021; BrewerB, 2021; Staples et al., 2021).
 Additionally, according to the brewers, organic barley can differ in size compared to regular barley, requiring a change in ‘seizure method’, which amongst others aims to break down starch (BrewerA, 2021).
 One of the brewers concluded that this might consequently alter the taste, sweetness or other components of the beer.
+This could potentially decrease consistency of quality and, subsequently, healthiness (Atallah et al., 2021; Staples et al., 2021).

 General beliefs on sustainability in the beer industry